Archive for Stretching

 The pains we feel are often reflected in higher than normal resting tension levels.

-While the set points serve us, they can be held in shortened positions.
+While the set points serve us, they can also be held in shortened, tight positions.
 By pushing a shortened position, the brain sends messages to re-contract and pull back to the set point thus not effectively lengthening the muscles we are targeting.

-Instead of the groin stretch, we can use those groin muscles to gain not only length, we also remind our muscles of their function.
+Instead of the groin stretch, we can use those groin muscles to gain length.
+This counterintuitive approach makes sense when we feel our way back to comfort.

-This way the muscles are ready to be used and have been reminded how to relax.
-A relaxed groin area is far more ready to be used than the tight, screaming groins that many people endure.
+This 2 for 1 approach readies muscles to be used and simultaneously relaxes them.
+A relaxed groin area is far more ready to be used than the tight, screaming groins many people endure.

 The not groin stretch class